Jimmy Van Bramer

-James G. Van Bramer (born August 19, 1969) is an American politician.
-A Democrat, who served in the New York City Council and represented the 26th district from 2010 to 2021, which includes Astoria, Long Island City, Sunnyside, and Woodside in Queens.
+James G. Van Bramer (born August 19, 1969) is an American politician and journalist who served in the New York City council from 2010 to 2021 as a Democrat.
+He represented the 26th district, which includes Astoria, Long Island City, Sunnyside, and Woodside in Queens.
 Van Bramer is a progressive who was one of the few members of the City Council to endorse Cynthia Nixon's campaign in the 2018 New York gubernatorial election.

 Early life and education

 Van Bramer was born and grew up in the New York City borough of Queens, the son of retired active union members.
 His father, William Van Bramer, was a lifelong member of Printers' and Pressman's Union Local 2.
 His mother, Elizabeth, helped support the family by taking a variety of jobs in their neighborhood.
 She was a member of Local 1893 of the International Brotherhood of Painters.

-Van Bramer graduated from William Cullen Bryant High School.
+Van Bramer grew up in Astoria, New York and graduated from William Cullen Bryant High School.
 In 1994, he graduated from St. Johns University.
+He majored in criminal justice and a minor in sociology.